AlejandroMeyer/German-Air-Fares-Data-Analysis/README.md

-# German Air Fares Data Analysis
+# ✈️ German Air Fares Data Analysis

 This project performs exploratory data analysis (EDA) on airfares data related to flights in Germany.
 The dataset includes information about departure and arrival cities, airlines, flight prices, and other related attributes.
 The goal of the analysis is to uncover patterns and gain valuable insights into flight prices based on various factors such as departure and arrival cities, airlines, departure time, and more.

+The data used in this analysis is stored in a CSV file, with additional details about the columns in a text file.
+The data was sourced from Kaggle, and the link to the dataset can be found below.
+The `documentation.pdf` file provides an explanation of how the SQL code functions.

 ## Project Components